 Suppose your first position, frequently drawn out of a hat, is lead.
 You will play two ends as lead, then two ends as second, and then one end at vice (3rd) and one final end as skip.
 That’s the end of the first game.
 The second game starts you out at vice again, and you play two ends as vice, two ends as skip, then one end each as lead and second.
 As you can see everybody plays every position for three ends, regardless of the individuals experience or skill level.
 It’s part of MACA and a good learning experience in a non stressful environment.
 It’s a very friendly competition, and it’s quite common to see an experienced skip on one rink coaching a new competing skip on the same sheet of ice!

 Do we keep score?
 Of course!
 Clubs are awarded points for the number of curlers attending, points scored in each end, the number of ends won, and the number of games won.
-Here's an example scoresheet.
+Here's an example scoresheet in PDF and Excel.

 When will the MACA be held this season?

 For more information or questions, please contact Arthur Wilson at firstname.lastname@example.org.
 The schedule is:

 - Fall of 2017 @ Philadelphia Curling Club

 - Winter of 2018 @ Potomac Curling Club